Foxtrot (1976 film)

-Foxtrot (re-released in 1977 as The Far Side of Paradise) is a 1976 drama film directed by Arturo Ripstein and written by Ripstein, José Emilio Pacheco and H.A.L.
+Foxtrot (re-released in 1977 as The Far Side of Paradise) is a 1976 British-Mexican drama film directed by Arturo Ripstein and written by Ripstein, José Emilio Pacheco and H.A.L.
 Craig.
 It stars Peter O'Toole, Charlotte Rampling and Max von Sydow.

+Plot

+On the eve of World War 2, decadent Rumanian aristocrat Liviu retreats to a desert island paradise with his wife Julia.
+When supplies to the island are cut off, his servant Larsen rebels against him.